 Nikki is a trauma therapist, consultant, and educator with advanced training in EMDR and complex trauma.
-Her work is focused on adults who are ready to engage in trauma-based treatment, including survivors of abuse, first responders, and professionals affected by chronic stress and institutional injury.
+Her work is focused on adults who are ready to engage in trauma-based treatment, including survivors of abuse, first responders, pregnancy and birth trauma, infant loss, and professionals affected by chronic stress and institutional injury.

 Her approach is direct, structured, and grounded in how the nervous system adapts to threat and long-term stress.
 Therapy is not about symptom management alone—it is about understanding how protective responses developed and helping the system respond differently when those responses are no longer needed.